-The UBC campus food system consists of over 90 food outlets (including grocery stores, restaurants, and cafes), seven food production sites (including UBC Farm, and 14 community and academic gardens), and 4 Community-Supported Agriculture (CSA) programs.
+The UBC campus food system consists of 96 campus food outlets, 5 grocery stores, 15 food production sites (including UBC Farm, and 14 community and academic gardens), and 4 Community-Supported Agriculture (CSA) programs.

 The campus food system is a cyclical one which includes raising food on campus, food prepared and eaten on campus, and the collection and recycling of food scraps and food container waste.
 For example - UBC Farm raises produce that makes it way into the menus we enjoy at AMS and UBC Food Services food outlets.
 Many people purchase food at these outlets using their reusable to-go containers or containers that can be placed in sorting stations to be composted or recycled.
 Food scraps from food outlets are collected at sorting stations across campus and sent to the in-vessel composter on South Campus.
 This compost is used in gardens and landscaping projects across campus and the circle continues again.

 Learn more about the campus food system by browsing the UBC Food Asset Map for the Vancouver campus below.
 Find out more information about the research behind this map and access the full database of assets here.

 The UBC Food System Project (UBCFSP) is a collaborative, cross-campus initiative that brings together partners in academics, operations, and research to further advance UBC’s food sustainability initiatives and food systems.
 It was initiated jointly by the UBC SEEDS Program and the UBC Faculty of Land and Food Systems.
 Since 2001, the project has engaged over 1,900 students, campus food representatives and faculty members in 250 projects across 30 courses to enhance the sustainability of the campus food system.